Thomas Rowlandson: Biography

 Rowlandson was born in Old Jewry, in the City of London.
-He was baptised on 23 July 1757 at St Mary Colechurch, London to William and Mary Rowlandson.
+He was baptised on 23 July 1757 at St Mary Colechurch, London, to William and Mary Rowlandson.
 The baptismal record for St Mary, now in the London archives, clearly gives his birth-date as 13 July 1757, not 1756 as given in most earlier biographies.
-His father, William, had been a weaver, but had moved into trading supplies for the textile industry and after overextending himself was declared bankrupt in 1759.
+His father, William, had been a weaver, but had moved into trading supplies for the textile industry.
+After overextending himself, he was declared bankrupt in 1759.
 Life became difficult for William in London and, in late 1759, he moved his family to Richmond, North Yorkshire.
 Thomas's uncle James died in 1764, and his widow Jane probably provided both the funds and accommodation which allowed Thomas to attend school in London.